 Saklatvala worked hard to support the 1926 General Strike, suffering repression as a result.
 More broadly, too, the strike and its defeat were a turning point for him.

 The first Labour government, in 1924, had done nothing to dismantle the system of organised strike-breaking the state had gradually built up to prepare for industrial unrest.
 Saklatvala repeatedly raised the question of strike-breaking organisations in Parliament.

 On 3 May, the day before the strike started, the Manchester Guardian reported the “unusually large” May Day demonstration in London:

 "Saklatvala seemed to be the hero of the day.
 He was followed to his platform by a swirling wake of enthusiasts, and his meeting was much the biggest.
 He is, one imagines, the most powerful mob orator of the day… he harangued for a good half hour.
 With a sort of sombre joy, he acclaimed the General Strike as the definite rising of Labour against their oppressors, to a chorus of 'Good old Saklatvala!'"

 Saklatvala’s speech called on soldiers to support the strike.
 He was quickly charged with sedition and sent to Wormwood Scrubs for two months.
 (Home Secretary William Joynson-Hicks had said in Parliament that his "hands itched to have Saklatvala arrested" - a week before the speech.)

 On his release, he went literally straight to Parliament to attack the Tories and the ruling class.
-Speaking at mass meetings in Battersea and across the country, he was hailed as a hero by angry labour movement activists.
-But as the impact of the strike’s defeat set in, organised labour weakened – with major consequences for Battersea, the CP and Saklatvala.
+Speaking at mass meetings in Battersea and across the country - despite continued attempts to ban him from doing so! - he was hailed as a hero by angry labour movement activists.
+But as the impact of the strike’s defeat set in, organised labour retreated – with major consequences for Battersea, the CP and Saklatvala.